JacoboLansac/audits/solo/pinlink-phase1-audit.md

 - By default, the Marketplace contract should always be an approved handler of the rentableToken.
 Implement overriding `isApprovedForAll()`.

 Please reach out if more guidance is needed.

+#### Team response: fixed

+Fixed with the suggested mitigation above.

 ---